relacslab/relacslab.github.io/tips.md

 - **Self-motivated**: Graduate student life has a very high degree of freedom, and you research for yourself, not advisor.
 Try to plan out several short-term milestones just like smashing down game quests.
 - **Credible**: Credibility is the most basic virtue for having a wonderful relationship with your colleagues and advisors.
 - **Patient**: Earning a degree is a marathon-like procedure.
 Hence, unless you are against the clock for the paper's deadline, at least, please take a day off per week to prevent yourself from burn-out.
-- **Productive**: After completing a project, please let your efforts bear fruit by publishing papers or patents -- These will leave solid records on your CV.
-The third parties other than your advisors or colleagus almost always judge you based on official outputs.
+- **Productive**: Please let your efforts bear fruit by publishing papers or patents after a project, as these will leave solid records on your CV.
+The third parties other than your colleagus almost always judge you based on official outputs.

 # How to Read Papers Properly?
 Creativity originates from repeated learning and imitation -- This is indeed true for any field.
 Historically, people have augmented various methods by learning from literatures.
 Since computer science has been quickly growing within decades, we cannot come up with novel ideas from the blank background.
 Thus, reading papers has to be one of your usual habits that should not be enforced by your advisors/managers, even if you are pursuing a career in the industry in the future.

+Reading papers can be categorized into two ways: (1) PERUSE and (2) SKIM.
+*Skimming* is used for broad literature survey to find a topic, we quickly grasp the problems and high-level key idea from introduction and the front-end of methodology parts.

-Furthermore, reading papers **correctly** is also crucial to develop your skills.
-Before reading, you need to keep the following questions in your mind:
+In fact, *peruse* is probably the high-priority method you need to firstly learn while doing research.
+During perusing, you need to keep the following questions in your mind:

 - What is the problem definition of this paper?
 - Is there a previous approach?
 What are the limitations of the previous approach?